Triviality properties of principal bundles on singular curves

 \begin{lemma} Suppose a section $s$ of $\widetilde{E}$ on $\widetilde{C}$ when restricted to $\widetilde{C}_m$ is the pull back of a section of $E$ on $C_m$.
 Then $s$ is the pull back of a section of $E$ on $C$. \end{lemma} \begin{proof} Composing by the natural map $\widetilde{E}\to E$, we have a map $s':\widetilde{C}\to E$ which when restricted to $\widetilde{C}_m$ is a composition

 We need to show that ${s}'$ is itself a composition

 This assertion is local on $E$ (we may find an affine open subset of $E$ which contains the image of $\widetilde{C}_m$).
-Arguing coordinate by coordinate using Lemma \ref{df}, we see that $s'$ descends to a map $C\to E$, since the restrictions to $\widetilde{C}_m$ come from functions on $C_m$ (and any relation between coordinate functions which holds on $\widetilde{C}$ holds on $C$ as well since functions on $C$ embed into functions on $\widetilde{C}$) . \end{proof} We can now finish the proof of Theorem \ref{triv}: First assume $C$ is reduced.

-There is a section of $E$ over the reduced scheme $R$ (since this consists of finitely many points, and $k$ is algebraically closed).
+Arguing coordinate by coordinate using Lemma \ref{df}, we see that $s'$ descends to a map $C\to E$, since the restrictions to $\widetilde{C}_m$ come from functions on $C_m$ (and any relation between coordinate functions which holds on $\widetilde{C}$ holds on $C$ as well since functions on $C$ embed into functions on $\widetilde{C}$) . \end{proof} {{\bf Proof of of Theorem \ref{triv} in the case $C$ is reduced:}} There is a section of $E$ over the reduced scheme $R$ (defined above) since $R$ consists of finitely many points, and $k$ is algebraically closed.
 Since $E\to C$ is smooth and $C_m\supset R$ is a nilpotent extension of $R$, there exists a section $C_m\to E$ over $C_m$ extending this section.
 Let $s_m$ be the induced section of $\widetilde{E}$ over $\widetilde{C}_m$.
 We extend $s_m$ to a section $s$ of $\widetilde{E}$ over $\widetilde{C}$ using Lemma \ref{sunday1}.
 By Lemma \ref{sunday2} this section descends to $C$.
-Therefore $E$ has a section over $E$ and is hence trivial.
+Therefore $E$ has a section over $C$ and is hence trivial.